-We provide energy management training tailored specifically for schools during Autumn.
+We provide energy management training tailored specifically for schools.
 This is suitable for teachers, principals, Green-Schools co-ordinators and members of the Board of Management.
 Learn how to read and really understand your energy bill and energy use within your school.
 Progress then to develop and implement your own energy saving plan for the School.

 - Attend two half day workshops*.
 We will work our way through a five step energy management process using guides and workbooks